-- Referrals for Resource Navigation will come from the By-Name List (BNL) through CHA. - Referrals to culturally specific providers will prioritize alignment with their culturally specific service offerings. - Each FTE will assist no less than 60 households with Resource Navigation annually, for a total of 180 households assisted in the program annually. - Clients will be enrolled into the resource navigation program and engaged in housing problem solving. - It is expected that skilled HPS interventions will exit at least 30% of referrals into permanent housing.
+- Referrals for Resource Navigation will come from the By-Name List (BNL) through CHA. - Referrals to culturally specific providers will prioritize alignment with their culturally specific service offerings. - Each FTE will assist no less than 60 households with Resource Navigation annually - Clients will be enrolled into the resource navigation program and engaged in housing problem solving. - It is expected that skilled HPS interventions will exit at least 30% of referrals into permanent housing.
 When a higher level of care is necessary resource navigator will add clear notes in HMIS outlining housing problem solving attempts and ensure CHA assessment reflects accurate information.
-This will ensure participant is on the BNL (by-name list) to be matched with a long-term voucher.

-• Contractors will ensure that participants are exited from CHA program entries in HMIS as needed, with updated notes for efficient system coordination.
+This will ensure participant is on the BNL (by-name list) to be matched with a long-term voucher. - Contractors will ensure that participants are exited from CHA program entries in HMIS as needed, with updated notes for efficient system coordination.

-Program Timelines
+Program Timelines:

-Voucher-Matched Clients (when vouchers are available):
+Voucher-Matched Clients (when vouchers are available): Rev 4/2024-Q Pag